davitv/homfy/README.md

 ### Installing

-Yarn used as a package manager, so first install deps by running
+Yarn used as a package manager, so first install deps by running.

 ```
 yarn
 ```

 from project root.
 Use node version 12 or 14.
+Also for now you have to add `.env` file in the root folder and `ACCESS_TOKEN_KEY` random string for generating jwt tokens.

 ### Running